Staff Profiles

 - Member of Faculty Education Committee, Faculty of Humanities and Social Sciences

-On the pedagogy side, I have strong expertise in Digital Education, skills-based learning, employability, interdisciplinarity (including diversification of provision), and authentic modes of assessment and feedback.
-I am currently leading a school-level Digital Education project on assessment and feedback, which will see initial outputs in September 2022, and I designed and introduced Newcastle's innovative Global Ancient Histories module (now compulsory for V110 Ancient History, and widely available for enrolment in the Faculty of Humanities and Social Sciences).
-I also sit on the programme committees for the University’s Learning and Teaching Conference and the Association for Learning Technology's annual conference; in the HaSS faculty, I collaborate with colleagues on a student educational experience project on assessment and feedback.
+I am a Senior Fellow of the Higher Education Academy (AdvanceHE) and have led numerous projects in major areas of student experience and teaching and learning, including redeveloping UG and PGT marking criteria in the School, designing a new HCA Canvas community interface, and developing models of continuous and formative assessments.
+I designed and introduced Newcastle's innovative Global Ancient Histories module (now compulsory for V110 Ancient History, and widely available for enrolment in the Faculty of Humanities and Social Sciences).
+I have also sat on the programme committees for the University’s Learning and Teaching Conference and the Association for Learning Technology's annual conference.

 As module leader